BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The protocol

 \subsection{\gossip setting}

-Before diving into the protocol details, we recall the overall setting: We assume a set of $n$ validators who in total hold stake $S$ such that each validator maintains stake equivalent to $S/n$.\footnote{This model can be easily simulated even in a setting where validators hold unequal units of stake, by having each validator simulate a separate Sybil validator per each unit of stake it holds.} We assume that there exists a polynomially bounded adversary \A who can corrupt up to a total of $S_f\le (S-1)/2$ stake in a static fashion, i.e. \A picks which validators to corrupt (up to the corruption threshold) before the protocol starts, and cannot change corruptions after.
-Furthermore, we separate the validators into two sets, $\core$ and $\aux$, such that $\sum_{v_i\in \core}\stake_i \ge 5S/6$. \footnote{As already mentioned earlier, this implies that \A can corrupt at most $t\cdot |\core|$ validators, where $t<3/5$.}
+Before diving into the protocol details, we recall the overall setting: We assume a set of $n$ validators who in total hold stake $S$ such that each validator maintains stake equivalent to $S/n$ \footnote{This model can be easily simulated even in a setting where validators hold unequal units of stake, by having each validator simulate a separate Sybil validator per each unit of stake it holds.}.
+We assume that there exists a polynomially bounded adversary \A who can corrupt up to a total of $S_f\le (S-1)/2$ stake in a static fashion, i.e., \A picks which validators to corrupt (up to the corruption threshold) before the protocol starts, and cannot change corruptions after.

 For this part of our construction, we assume that validators communicate over a synchronous, point-to-point protocol, with a known network delay $\Delta_{net}$.
 We also denote by $\Delta$, the \emph{network delay for reliable broadcast}.
 This is the theoretical delay with which we will analyze our guard protocol\footnote{In practice, we will set $\Delta$ to a sufficiently large time so that all messages are guaranteed to be delivered by then.
 Since this construction is going to be part of the slow path, we can set $\Delta$ to a large number.}.
+We write $\Call{BC}{i, m, \sigma}$ for the synchronous \emph{Byzantine Broadcast} primitive used by guard $i$ to disseminate message $m$ with signature $\sigma$; under this synchrony assumption, all honest parties receive $m$ within $\Delta$ (agreement, validity, termination).
 This is also the $\Delta$ timeout used for the liveness proofs of \lmysticeti, however, in the practical deployment we optimistically wait a much smaller timeout before blaming a leader.
 This practice has been introduced by Shoal~\cite{shoal}, where the real $\Delta$ timeout is only used when many consecutive leaders are skipped.
 It balances well the practical needs with the theoretical requirements and is what most production systems follow.